How Materialise Research Makes Multi-Laser 3D Printers Accessible with Future-Proof Software

 There seems to be a kind of consensus that the maximum number of lasers per scan field is four.
 Larger printers can hold multiple scan fields, thus increasing the number of lasers per machine by four with each additional scan field.
 Users can expect an increase in their machine’s productivity by 30-40% per additional laser with optimal parameters.

-This improved speed leads to numerous advantages.
+Tom: This improved speed leads to numerous advantages.
 Accelerated printing means lower costs per part, so applications that were previously not worth the cost of producing via AM could now become cost-efficient to 3D print.
 We’ll also see part quality go up.
 Having enhanced control over multiple lasers allows machine operators to optimize the use of heat in the build ― thus allowing parts to cool at a slower rate and avoiding errors that arise from extreme thermal differences.

 What challenges must the industry address to make multi-laser printers reliable printing methods?

-Multi-laser machines are not yet being widely used because there are indeed challenges that we need to overcome.
+Tom: Multi-laser machines are not yet being widely used because there are indeed challenges that we need to overcome.

 One major hurdle is optimizing the laser scheduling — we call it load balancing.
-A main purpose of using multiple lasers is to increase productivity, so we need to ensure that each laser carries out more or less an equal portion of the work.
+The main purpose of using multiple lasers is to increase productivity, so we need to ensure that each laser carries out more or less an equal portion of the work.
 If laser A completes melting its portion of the layer before the other lasers have finished, laser A should assist the others.
 In other words, simply dividing the scan fields into four equal sections does not allow multi-laser machines to reach their full potential.

 However, successfully achieving a balanced load comes with challenges of its own.
 First, you must ensure that there’s enough space between the areas or zones being melted by the lasers.
 If they are too close together, you could experience overheating, which deforms the part, lingering gas that obscures other beams, or loose powder landing in another laser’s path.
-Intelligent software tools such as the ones we are developing in the Materialise Build Processor can overcome these hurdles by optimizing load balancing, ensuring the laser path for all lasers are being scanned against the gas flow and avoiding overheating.
+Intelligent software tools such as the ones we are developing in the Materialise Build Processor can overcome these hurdles by optimizing load balancing, ensuring the laser path for all lasers is being scanned against the gas flow, and avoiding overheating.

 How is Materialise innovating to make multi-laser printers reliable?

-Our team has been working tirelessly to prepare our software solutions for the arrival of multi-laser machines.
+Tom: Our team has been working tirelessly to prepare our software solutions for the arrival of multi-laser machines.
 Thanks to our research and development, our software range will soon have the capability to not only support this up-and-coming technology but to address challenges presented by it.

 For example, determining the ideal parameters for successful builds when introducing a new technology takes up a lot of time and effort.
 The Materialise Build Processor will help users overcome this hurdle with a smart algorithm that determines which parameters would be most beneficial for a build on that particular machine, based on the user’s and machine manufacturer’s configurations.
 The algorithm proposes the optimal parameters that the user can either confirm or decline.
 If it’s not the right fit, the Build Processor offers another option, ensuring that users have control while optimizing build times, accuracy, and quality.